A model, not a methodology

 In order to treat a whole person with a biopsychosocial model one needs to understand the relationship and contribution of various systems (differentiated elements) that are ultimately manifesting as cognitive, emotional or sensorial dissonance.
 In complex situations, a clinician often wonders ‘where do I start’?
 Treating the underlying problem and not merely the symptom is fundamental to CAMT teaching, long established in the Canadian orthopaedic curriculum.
 ‘Finding the Driver’ (ISM language) is merely another way of saying the same thing – find the best place to start treatment.

 In 2010, Diane and Linda-Joy officially partnered and established Discover Physio, an education company representing their collaborative work.
 In March 2013, Diane decided to leave this partnership and in June 2013 Discover Physio was legally dissolved.
-As part of their dissolution agreement, Linda-Joy was permitted to continue to use the name Discover Physio for her courses until December 2014.
 Each now offers independent courses that reflect their collaboration and highlight their individuality, skill sets and teaching styles.

 The future of ISM